To climb to the next level you’re going to need help, not just hard work

 Write down everything you want to accomplish.

 First, get clear about the big picture.
-It’s a fun exercise to write down everything you want to accomplish.
+It’s a fun exercise to write down everything you want to accomplish, get yourself excited to hit those productivity goals.
 Make sure you’re thinking medium and long term.

 For each goal, ask yourself: “am I willing to invest a significant portion of my time and money to make this happen?”
 If the answer is no, take it off the list.